AnkitaB5007/Ankita-ML/_posts/2023-03-15-Multitask-Prompt-Tuning.md

 date: 2023-03-15
 ---

-# "How to learn a single prompt that can be used for multiple tasks efficiently"
+# How to learn a single prompt that can be used for multiple tasks efficiently
 ### Introduction

 Finetuning pretrained language models (PLMs) has led to significant improvements across various downstream NLP tasks (Devlin et al., 2019; Howard & Ruder, 2018; Raffel et al., 2020).